“Ahhh!!!” The girl cried out. Faint traces of magic began emerging around her.

-With the boy standing in front of him, all he could think about was teaching the bastard a lesson.
-Showing him where he stands.
+With the boy standing in front of him, all he could think about was teaching the bastard a lesson and showing him where he stands.
 With magic being prohibited, this was his chance.

-Having taken an aggressive stance: holding his sword in an overhead draw, draping it over his back.
-Legs ready to spring into action, and his left hand prepared to intercept or retaliate.
+Having taken an aggressive stance, he was holding his sword in an overhead draw and draping it over his back.
+His legs were ready to spring into action at any moment, while his left hand was prepared to intercept or return any incoming attack.

 He waited patiently for the signal.

-His sword was caught in between the boy’s two swords.
+His sword was caught in between the boy’s two shorter swords.

 He attempted to pull his sword back, but the boy pushed it forward and upward, before dashing straight at him.